PolyGraph Discrepancy: a classifier-based metric for graph generation: Introduction

-We introduce \acf{pgd}, a novel evaluation framework that overcomes these limitations by estimating the Jensen-Shannon distance~\citep{endres2003new} between the true and generated graph distributions.
-Instead of relying on kernel-based distances, \ac{pgd} leverages the power of probabilistic classification.
-Concretely, we train a discriminator to distinguish real from generated graphs using multiple standard graph descriptors.
-The resulting classifier's performance evaluated via data log-likelihood yields a lower bound on the Jensen-Shannon distance.
-We use this lower bound as a metric for model evaluation.
-This approach yields metrics for each descriptor that lie in the unit interval $[0,1]$, which are directly comparable across different descriptors.
-By taking the maximum metric over a set of descriptors, we obtain the tightest bound available from the considered descriptors while simultaneously identifying the most informative descriptor for distinguishing the generated graphs.

-Our formulation of \ac{pgd} uses TabPFN~\citep{hollmann2025tabpfn}, a fast, hyperparameter-free discriminator, making it robust and simple to use.
-Empirically, we show that \ac{pgd} monotonically tracks synthetic data perturbations, strongly correlates with model training progress, and accurately captures generated graph quality.
-It also produces robust rankings across representative \acp{ggm}. \cref{tab:mmd_vs_pgd} summarizes the advantages of \ac{pgd} over \ac{mmd}.
+We introduce \acf{pgs}, a novel evaluation framework that estimates the Jensen-Shannon distance (JSD)~\citep{endres2003new} between true and generated graph distributions using \emph{probabilistic classification} instead of kernel-based distances.
+A discriminator is trained to distinguish real from generated graphs using standard graph descriptors, where the classifier's data log-likelihood provides a lower bound on the JSD.
+This yields scores in $[0,1]$ that are directly \emph{comparable across descriptors}.
+Taking the maximum over descriptors gives the tightest available bound while identifying the most informative descriptor.
+Our formulation of \ac{pgs} uses TabPFN~\citep{hollmann2025tabpfn}, a fast, hyperparameter-free discriminator, making it robust and simple to use.
+Empirically, we show that \ac{pgs} monotonically tracks synthetic data perturbations, strongly correlates with model training progress, and accurately captures generated graph quality.
+It also produces robust rankings across representative \acp{ggm}. \cref{tab:mmd_vs_pgs} summarizes the advantages of \ac{pgs} over \ac{mmd}.